 Online skill gaming sites such as WorldWinner.com allow customers from Indiana to compete for cash prizes.

 Skill sites have varied approaches to Indiana residents.
 For example, WorldWinner does not let Indianan’s play games that use cards, but other games are permitted.
 King.com accepts all players from here.
 WPT Online does not accept Indiana residents.

 Indiana is a relatively new state to the world of legalized gambling.
 The state did not pass its first gaming bill until 1988.
 That is when voters passed a constitutional amendment that created the state lottery.
 Pari-mutuel gaming on interstate racing passed the next year.
 However, the first track did not open until the next decade.

-A large expansion started in the 1990’s.
-Charitable gaming, including bingo and raffles, were approved in 1992.
+A large expansion started in the 1990s.
+Charitable gaming, including bingo and raffles, was approved in 1992.
 Legalized casinos passed the legislature in a special session in 1993.
 Horseracing came on board in 1994.
-In 2007, the state moved to permit video poker, slots and electronic table games at racetracks.
+In 2007, the state moved to permit video poker, slots, and electronic table games at race tracks.
 Table games will be permitted in 2021.

 The following agencies regulate gambling in Indiana:

 Indiana Tribal Casinos

 The sole tribal casino in Indiana, Four Winds Casino, opened for business in 2007.

 The Pokagon Band of Potawatomi Indians were unable to negotiate a gaming compact with the state to operate Class III games (such as table games and traditional slots) and is therefore relegated to Class II games (video bingo machines and live poker).

 All customers must be 21 or older to visit Four Winds.